ksmin23/my-aws-cdk-examples/lambda/lambda-layers/README.md

 Before synthesizing the CloudFormation, **you first create a python package to regisiter with AWS Lambda Layer.
-Then you upload the python package into S3 (e.g., <i>s3-bucket-lambda-layer-lib</i>)** For more information about how to create a python package for AWS Lambda Layer, see References
+Then you upload the python package into S3 (e.g., <i>s3-bucket-lambda-layer-lib</i>)**

+For more information about how to create a python package for AWS Lambda Layer, see [References](#references).

 At this point you can now synthesize the CloudFormation template for this code.